abelsj60/lexical-401/lined-code-node/v1/README.md

     Text/code (<span />)
     Linebreak (<br />)
 ```
-The `LinedCodeNode` has an unusual internal structure because it uses the Override API to swap code-lines for paragraphs and code-text for text whenever the `selection` is inside a <code /\> element.

-### Running on text
+As you can see, the `LinedCodeNode` puts code in lines.
+This was difficult to achieve.
+I've done it by:

+- Marking the `LinedCodeNode`'s DOM element ("`code`") `shadowRoot`, and
+- Using the Override API to replace its paragraphs and text with code lines and code highlights.
+  - This is done by testing whether the current `selection` is in a "`code`" element.
+If it is, the swaps occur.
+Otherwise, they do not.

+### Plain-text logic

-Internally, the `LinedCodeNode` works with plain text.
+Internally, the `LinedCodeNode` revolves around plain text.

-It's constantly converting highlighted text into plain text, performing whatever calculations the user wants, and re-highlighting line text for display on screen.
-Over time, I learned this is the easiest way to handle lined code in Lexical.
+On update, it reads each line's plain text, runs some update logic, then refreshes the results.

 ## Guides and patterns